polyverse/LocalRepo/Ubuntu-1604.md

     * Congratulations!
 The system is now setup to serve packages to clients without those clients needing to connect to any other source for publicly available packages.

-## Existing and New Client Setup
+## Client Setup
+These instructions are focused on setting up a client to consume from the **CustomRepository**, and they can be applied to both existing and newly setup systems.
 For this example, since we already have a **Client1** running, we will use **Client2** for our new container.

-1. Run a new Client2 container in the background
+1. Open a new terminal session, and run a new client container (**Client2**) in the background.
     ```sh
     $ docker run -dt --rm --name=Client2 ubuntu:16.04 sh
     ```